 Investigating how diverse risk assessments in network nodes generate actions that impact Earth system resilience, especially in the relation to interacting tipping elements.
 Linking the conceptual developments of risk and resilience in complex systems to Earth system models.

-SRC: Laura Elsler, Victor Galaz, Juan Rocha, Emmy Wassénius
+SRC: Laura Elsler, Carl Folke, Victor Galaz, Juan Rocha, Emmy Wassénius

 Emmy Wassenius (firstname.lastname@example.org)

 This research focuses on developing an understanding of how ecological, behavioral, social, and institutional factors affect the robustness/vulnerability characteristics of social-ecological systems.
 The work combines qualitative insights from present-day, historical, and archaeological case studies of social-ecological systems with formal mathematical modeling and experiments with human subjects to study how individual decision-making processes interact with governance regimes to influence social and environmental outcomes.